We've Moved to a New Location!

 History / Mission

 Since October 1996, the Humane Society of Central Illinois (HSCI) has operated its Pet Adoption Center at 3001 Gill Street in Bloomington.
 For almost a decade, the Pet Adoption Center has served our community by meeting the needs of abandoned, homeless, and abused pets.
 Each year, more people choose HSCI to adopt their next companion.
-Our efforts in humane education, low cost spay/neuter, and neglect/abuse investigations have increased as well.
+Our efforts in humane education and low cost spay/neuter have increased as well.
 For more details about our history, please visit our Mission Statement / History webpage.

 Decision to Move